carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190408.md

 9. Exported DonorDrive data for Walk years 2014-2018.

 */// Additional SF issues addressed: ///*
-11. Foundational sessions to kickoff iPad investigations with Case Management team.
+11. Compiled notes from foundational sessions with Case Management team.
-12. Observational desk sessions for initial glimpse into iPad issues and connected desktop issues.
+12. Compiled observations and researched issues from observational desk sessions for initial glimpse into iPad issues and connected desktop issues.
 13. Discussed data cleanup issue of case ownership with team.
 14. Continued to complete online SF lessons about mobile setup and structure.
 15. Setup 12 more past mailings/notes for Campaigns structure.
 Imported 6.